-The sleeve gastrectomy (gastric sleeve) is one of the most popular bariatric weight loss surgeries.
-More people are opting for gastric sleeves over other weight loss procedures, and for some exceptionally good reasons.
-The surgery is effective at helping patients lose excess weight quickly and it comes with relatively low risk.
+More people are opting for gastric sleeves over other weight loss procedures for some exceptionally good reasons.
+Weight loss surgery is effective at helping patients lose excess weight quickly and comes with relatively low risk.
 It’s easy to see why all the best bariatric surgeons offer this extraordinary weight loss procedure.

 But how much can you lose with the gastric sleeve?
 How long does it take for the weight to come off?
 The answers may surprise you.